-Examples of EFTs include your paycheck arriving in your bank account every pay period without you lifting a finger or your scheduling recurring payments to a service provider (such as your utility company) without needing to write a check and mail it.
+Examples of EFTs include your paycheck arriving in your bank account every pay period without you lifting a finger and your scheduled, recurring payments being sent to a service provider (such as your utility company) without you needing to write a check and mail it.
 These electronic transactions allow money to move between a payor and payee, often within seconds.
 In this article, you’ll learn more about EFTs in banking and the pros and cons of this powerful financial tool.

 What Is the Meaning of EFT (Electronic Funds Transfer)?